pdromnt/flashforge-toolkit/README.md

 # Flashforge Dashboard (Previously Flashforge Toolkit)

-An small dashboard for older Flashforge printers that contains a NodeJS server fetching printer data and serving to the client and a static Vue3 client (served statically by the server) that shows "realtime" printer statuses, the printer's webcam and allows file uploading in a single package.
+An intuitive dashboard for older Flashforge printers, featuring a NodeJS server that retrieves printer data and delivers it to a static Vue3 client (served statically by the server) that displays “real-time” printer statuses, the printer’s webcam, and facilitates file uploads, all in a single package.

 ## Server Instructions

-**First** go inside the the `server` folder (or open it with another VSCode window), then run the commands below.
+**First** go inside the `server` folder (or open it with another VSCode window), then run the commands below.

 ### Installation